-This is the only esports B2B-focused event in Asia. the Esports Asia Summit will draw delegates from Asia including game publishers and developers, government agencies, league organisers, esports teams, media broadcasting companies, endemic and non endemic brands, private equity firms and venture capitalists, and stadium owners and operators together over two days to to learn, network and engage in strategic business meetings and opportunities for the esports scene in Asia.
+The only esports B2B-focused event in Asia, the 2nd Esports Asia Summit is back bigger and better than before, delivering key stakeholders from Asia including game publishers and developers, government agencies, league organisers, esports teams, media broadcasting companies, endemic and non endemic brands, private equity firms and venture capitalists, and stadium owners and operators together over two days to to learn, network and engage in strategic business meetings and opportunities for the esports scene in Asia.

 Esports has caught the feverish attention of media owners, sponsors and sports rights holders as its commercial growth rate zooms at the speed of light.
 And its live events, whether online or at sport stadiums, are worshipped by hordes of the young male consumers brands want to associate with.
 As the format prepares to go professional, MediaTainment Finance has interviewed legal experts; Tahir Basheer and Jonny Madill from Sheridans (UK), break down the potential rewards and pitfalls.